ademidun/book-notes/2020-best-books.md

 1. Polls don't work.
 Social media data and analytics are more reliable than polls.
 At least for anything mildly controversial.
 Because of social desirability bias, if there is 2 options and one of them is "bad" people will like.
 Don't ask people if they will vote.
 Not voting is "bad" so people will lie.
 Instead see how many people Googled "How do I register to voite?" to track voter turnout.

 2. For some people, technology is their new religion.
-People don't just ask Google questions like "what time does the grocery store close", increasingly more people are asking Google questions like: "what is the meaning of life" and "what is my purpose?"
+People don't just ask Google questions like "what time does the grocery store close", increasingly more people are asking Google questions like: "what is the meaning of life" and "what is my purpose?" or "how can I be a better persion"

-3.
+3. The last chapters are dedicated to the ethical implications.
+Do organizations have a right to judge fitness for criteria based on abstracti but statistically predictive information?[261].
+[Study using data from a peer to peer lending site](https://www8.gsb.columbia.edu/researcharchive/articles/15033) found that some certain ethnicities or religion are more likely to default on a loan.
+Sometimes by as much as 2.2 times.
+Should this data be excluded?

+Interesting questions.
+Came for the statistics, stayed for the phiolosphy.

 ## Amazon.com Get Big Fast